ColdTrick/event_manager/README.md

 	- classes
 - review class functions
 - tools registration list
-- export waiting list
 - have a "events created by user" page ??
-- split translationkey between rsvp actions and user participants tabtitles
 - no questionair required for registration by non logged in users
-- external registration should be limited by email address
 - add support for site categories plugin